procrastinate-org/procrastinate/docs/discussions.rst

 Let's lay down a few words their meaning.

 Asynchronous
-    In Procrastinate, most of the time asynchronoucity is metionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
+    In Procrastinate, most of the time asynchronoucity is mentionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
 Because of this, asynchronous tasks should have a